apolopena/gitpod-laravel-starter/README.md

 <br />

-## Project Specific Bash Code for Gitpod
+## Project Specific Bash Code and Package Installation

+Most of the files in `gitpod-laravel-starter` are core files and should not be altered unless you open PR for `gitpod-laravel-starter`.

+__Files have been provided so that you can customize your project:__

-Bash code that you want to run when your Gitpod workspace is created for the first time such as database migrations and seeding should be put in the file:
+- __Bash code__ that you want to run when your Gitpod workspace is created for the first time such as database migrations and seeding should be put in the file:
-`bash/init-project.sh`
+`.gp/bash/init-project.sh`
 This file contains some basic scaffolding and examples that you may use in your project.

+- __Packages__ that you would like installed when the docker image layers are built can be added as a single space delimited string in `.gp/bash/install-project-packages.sh`.

+- __Please note__ that any changes made to `.gp/bash/install-project-packages.sh` will required a rebuild of the Docker image layers before the workspace is created for the first time.
+To rebuild the Docker image layers increment the `INVALIDATE_CACHE` value in `.gitpod/Dockerfile` and push that change to the remote repository
 <br />

 ## Ruby Gems